nmhaddad/semantic-segmentation/README.md

 1. `wget https://cmu.box.com/s/3fngoljhcwhqf2z5cbepufh331qtesxt`
 1. `unzip yamaha_v0.zip`

-### Installing Dependencies with Anaconda
+### Installing Dependencies
-The simpliest way to get this repo up and running is to use our anaconda `environment.yaml` file:
+This project was setup and tested using Python 3.12.
+The simpliest way to get this repo up and running is to use `uv` to create a virtual environment, then install dependencies using the `requirements.txt` file:

-`conda create -f environment.yaml`

-To activate, run `conda activate semantic-segmentation`.
+`uv pip install -r requirements.txt`

 ## Models